peterbourgon/grender/README.md

 ### The index

 To join the index, a source page should define a map called `index` in its metadata.
-That map should contain at least one string called `key`, containing a unique value.
+That map should contain at least one key, `-index-sort-key`, containing a unique value.
 Call this `index` map an **index-tuple**.

 As grender analyzes source files, it collects all of these index-tuples.
 The tuples are first organized into groups according to their `type` (if not present, `-default-index-type` is used).
-Then, each group sorts its tuples according to the their `key` (decreasing).
+Then, each group sorts its tuples according to the their `-index-sort-key` (decreasing).
 This aggregate, ordered data structure is provided to every template rendering context as the `index`.

-To support the concept of showing "the most recent" blog entries on a certain page, the rendered content of the first `-index-content-count` index-tuples for each `type` is provided in the appropriate index-tuples, under the `-content-key`.
+To support the concept of showing "the most recent" blog entries on a certain page, the rendered content all index-tuples for each `type` is provided in the appropriate index-tuples, under the `-content-key`.

 As a convenience, source files whose basenames match the pattern `YYYY-MM-DD-title-text` are interpreted as blog entries, and automatically get